ans-group/docs.ukfast.co.uk/source/ecloud/flex/resources/network/ipv6.md

 If your eCloud Flex account does not currently have IPv6, you can enable it by following these steps:

-1. Login to [MyUKFast](https://portal.ans.co.uk), and go to `Flex` in the `Products and Services` menu.
+1. Login to [ANS Portal](https://portal.ans.co.uk), and go to `Flex` in the `Products and Services` menu.
 Then click `OpenStack Control Panel`.
 Alternatively you can go straight to the [OpenStack Control Panel](https://api.openstack.ecloud.co.uk)

 2. Expand the `Networks` tab in the left hand menu, then click `Networks`